 People who have become Christians from Muslim or indigenous backgrounds face pressure to still participate in traditional religious activities.
 At the most extreme end of the scale, women who have converted to Christianity may be forcibly married, impregnated or divorced.

 Throughout DRC, Christian leaders who speak out against corruption experience harassment and interference from the government.

 Christians in Ituri province and North Kivu in the east of DRC face persecution from the ADF – a rebel group with an Islamic extremist agenda.
 They openly target local Christians in this area – men, women, girls and church leaders.
 Converts from Islam or from indigenous faiths are particularly vulnerable to persecution.

 “I say thank you for the work that your organisation has done through the local church.”Joie, displaced by ADF persecution, receiving aid in Komanda village

 Violence remains rampant, and pressure against Christians has slightly increased in the past year, particularly in church life.
 This reflects the threats from Islamic militants, particularly in the east of the country where churches have been under repeated attack.
 Organised crime and corruption also make church and community life extremely difficult.

-Open Doors works through local partners to support Christians in DRC through persecution survival and discipleship training, economic empowerment projects and trauma care.
+Open Doors works through local partners to support Christians in Democratic Republic of the Congo through persecution survival training, economic empowerment projects and trauma care.